plone/documentation/bodyclasses.md

 # Add custom classes to the `body` element

-Body classes are generated in the ``LayoutPolicy.bodyClass` method in mdoule `plone.app.layout.globals.layout`.
+Body classes are generated in the ``LayoutPolicy.bodyClass` method in module `plone.app.layout.globals.layout`.
 Contained is a feature to plugin in own body-classes using named adapters.

 Create a class like so: